graphql/graphql-spec/spec/Section 3 -- Type System.md

 provide the `@specifiedBy` directive if representing custom scalar definitions.

-GraphQL implementations that support the type system definition language should provide the `@oneOf` directive if the schema contains Oneof Input Objects or Oneof Fields.
+GraphQL implementations that support the type system definition language should provide the `@oneOf` directive if representing Oneof Input Objects.

 When representing a GraphQL schema using the type system definition language any _built-in directive_ may be omitted for brevity.